BioroboticsLab/bb_network_decomposition/README.md

-These results correspond to section 5 of the manuscript: _Network age predicts an individualâs behavior and future role in the colony_
+These results correspond to section 5 of the manuscript: _Network age predicts an individual's behavior and future role in the colony_

 ```python